 Hours: 10AM – 8PM

-In short, the department stores in Paris I highly recommend are Printemps, Galeries Lafayette, Bon Marche, BHV, and recently opened Samaritaine.
+Paris is an amazing place to go shopping, and I highly recommend if you are heading to one of these department stores to get there early to beat the crowds.
 I would love to hear about which department store in Paris is your favorite.
-Also, feel free to share your experience shopping in Paris in the comments below.
 If you are looking to go shopping at the outlets in Paris, I've written an entire article on designer outlets in Paris.

 Sincerely Petite in Paris,